Interested-Deving-1896/kde-eco-website/content/blog/2025-03-25-utkarsh-sok25-kecolab.md

 ### Final Thoughts

 Participating in Season of KDE has been an incredible experience so far.
 I’m not only sharpening my technical and creative skills but also getting a front-row seat to the collaborative spirit of the KDE community.
-I’m grateful to my mentor for their guidance and to the community for this opportunity.
+I’m grateful to my mentors Aakarsh, Kieryn, Karanjot, and Joseph for their guidance and to the community for this opportunity.
 I can’t wait to see how the project evolves and to share my final update in the next blog post!

 ### Interested In Contributing?
 KEcoLab is hosted [here](https://invent.kde.org/websites/eco-kde-org/-/tree/master).
 If you are interested in contributing, you can join the Matrix channels [Measurement Lab Development](https://go.kde.org/matrix/#/#kde-eco-dev:kde.org) and [KDE Eco](https://go.kde.org/matrix/#/#kde-eco:kde.org) and introduce yourself.
 Thank you to the Season of KDE 2025 admin and mentorship team, the KDE [e.V.](https://ev.kde.org/), and the incredible KDE community for supporting this project.